Fall 2016 Enrollment

-The Hiram Connect program gives students the opportunity to develop personally and professionally throughout their undergraduate careers.
-Connect is an exhaustive plan for students to obtain internships, go on study abroad trips, and apply their education to real-world contexts.
+The Hiram Connect program gives students the opportunity to develop both personally and professionally throughout their undergraduate careers.
+Connect is a plan for students to obtain internships, go on study-away trips, and apply their education to real-world contexts.
 Together, each of Hiram Connect’s hands-on programs challenge students to discover what they want to do, who they are now, and who they want to become.

 First-Year Seminars and Experiences

 The First-Year Program at Hiram locks down a sturdy foundation for all students adjusting to the new college lifestyle.
 Enrolling in a colloquium of their choice, students learn to bolster their communication skills and delve deeper into their passions.
-The learning communities in the colloquia are small, tightly knit groups of sixteen students each.
-By their second semester, they have opportunities to hone their skills and interests into research among any discipline across the arts, sciences, and humanities.
+The learning communities in these colloquia are small, tightly knit groups of sixteen students each.
+And by their second semester, they are given opportunities to hone their skills and interests into research among any discipline across the arts, sciences, and humanities.

-The First Year program is the first step in the General Education program that leads students through the ways of knowing that are characteristic of a liberal arts education.
-This program provides the broad grounding upon which majors are built and leads all students to a capstone project before graduation.
-The capstone project allows students to demonstrate how the knowledge and experience they have gained are reflected in an individual project and presentation.
-These experiences prepare students for life outside college.
+The First-Year program is the first step in Hiram’s General Education program, which aims to lead students through the ways of knowing that are characteristic of a liberal arts education.
+This program provides the broad grounding upon which majors are built, eventually leading all students to a capstone project that allows them to demonstrate the knowledge and experience they’ve gained.

-Writing is highly valued at Hiram, as the College has enacted one of the oldest Writing Across the Curriculum (WAC) programs in the United States, bringing writing and communication to every discipline.
+Writing is highly valued at Hiram, as the College has enacted one of the oldest Writing Across the Curriculum (WAC) programs in the United States to bring writing and communication to every discipline.
 Because writing is incorporated into nearly every course at Hiram, the Writing Center proves to be a valuable resource.

 The Hiram Plan

-Often referred to as the 12–1–3 plan, The Hiram Plan structures the College’s academic semester to include twelve weeks of traditional classes, a one-week break, and three weeks of a single-course intensive period.
+Often referred to as the 12+3 plan, The Hiram Plan structures the College’s academic semester to include twelve weeks of traditional classes, a one-week break, and three weeks of a single-course intensive period.
 After a typical semester of multiple classes, students dive deeply into a particular topic of study.
-The three-week intensive period is often used for focused research, service learning, internship experience, or a trip abroad.
+The three-week intensive period is often used for focused research, service-learning, internship experience, or a trip abroad.

 |English (including composition)||X|